Getting started with the Structural free trial

 To write the data to a data volume in a container repository, click Container Repository.
 Structural displays the configuration fields to select a base image and provide the details about the repository.

-For details, go to Writing data generation output to a container repository.
+For more information, go to Writing data generation output to a container repository.

 Running data generation

-After you complete the preceding steps, you can run your first data generation.
+After you complete the workspace and generator configuration, you can run your first data generation.

 The data generation process uses the assigned generators to transform the source data.
 It writes the transformed data to the configured destination location.